chrisseals98/CitizenDirectory/README.md

 This project was created with the idea of being in a dystopian cyberpunk universe where citizen information is easily accessed using an api.
 Things like birth date, ssn, bank balance, and social credit can be queried from the database.

 ### Technologies Used
-This project is a Node.js API using Express and sequelize to data querying.
+This project the backend and uses Express for the API and Sequelize for data querying.

 ### Setup
 - `npm install`